 - Tom Clancy's Rainbow Six has the anti-terrorist group that's the focus of the novel, made up of members from the various elite forces for NATO, do this from time to time.

 - If you're a White Court Vampire in the The Dresden Files, you don't need a bunch of lines to rappel from a helicopter.
 Or lines at all.
 While wearing heels.
 From above trees.
 Jim Butcher knows how to write a good entrance.

-- The Specialist by Gayle Rivers, the protagonist is teaching this technique to an Iraqi special forces unit in the 1980's.
+- The Specialist by Gayle Rivers.
+The protagonist is teaching this technique to an Iraqi special forces unit in the 1980's.
 An Iraqi sergeant takes offense as he'd become the unit champion using an older rappelling system, so after the protagonist demonstrates a Super Window Jump decides to repeat the trick using the old system.
-He gets his breaking technique wrong and plummets all the way to the ground, breaking several bones.
+He gets his braking technique wrong and plummets all the way to the ground, breaking several bones.

 Live Action TV

 - This happens a few times on Burn Notice.
 One time, Michael uses a special forces trained enemy soldier as a counterweight.